HelTecAutomation/HeltecDocs/doc/node/esp32/source/wifi_lora_32/hardware_update_log.md

 - The charging chip is changed to LGS4056H.

-- Modified voltage detection circuit, now need to pull up Vext(GPIO 36) pin.
+- Modified voltage detection circuit, now need to pull up the ADC_Ctrl(GPIO 37).